Military Leave for State Employees

 - Will my State health insurance continue for my dependents?

-Coverage for dependents of state employees enrolled for family coverage in NYSHIP, for at least 30 days prior to activation, will be continued at no cost while on unpaid Military Leave , for a maximum period of 12 months from the date of activation, or until December 31 of this current year, whichever occurs first.
+Coverage for dependents of state employees enrolled for family coverage in NYSHIP, for at least 30 days prior to activation, will be continued at no cost while on unpaid Military Leave, for a maximum period of 12 months from the date of activation, or until December 31, whichever occurs first.
 This means that your dependent coverage will continue as an active employee (deductions will continue) while you are on paid Military Leave, and then will continue at no cost once you are on unpaid Military Leave, until 12 months from the date of activation.
 Available dependent benefits include health, dental, and vision coverage as provided to active employees' families until the employee returns to State employment or is no longer on military duty, whichever occurs first.

 - Below is a summary of information on Dependent Benefit continuation.